kundajelab/lsgkm-svr/README.md

 Please see the colab example notebooks at https://github.com/kundajelab/gkmexplain for code demonstrating how to visualize the resulting scores.

-Although I (Av Shrikumar) haven't implemented support for multiple threads, the process of generating explanations can be parallelized by sequence; it is advisable to split your input sequences file into multiple smaller files, running gkmexplain in parallel on each smaller file, and concatenate the results.
-See [here](scripts/parallelize_gkmexplain.sh) for a script to do that, written by Anna Shcherbina.
+Although I (Av Shrikumar) haven't implemented support for multiple threads, the process of generating explanations can be parallelized by sequence; see [here](scripts/parallelize_gkmexplain.sh) for a script to do that parallelization, written by Anna Shcherbina.